eugene-sew/gtp_holiday_cdk/README.md

   - AWS Cognito User Pools for user management (admin/member roles)
   - Secure API access with Cognito authorizer
 - **Task Management API:**
-  - Create, view, and update tasks via RESTful endpoints (API Gateway)
+  - Admin can create and assign tasks to team members
-  - Role-based access (admins assign, members update their own)
+  - Team members can view and update their assigned tasks
+  - Admin can oversee all tasks, assignments, and deadlines
 - **Serverless Compute:**
   - AWS Lambda functions for all backend logic (task CRUD, user listing, deadline checks)
 - **Persistent Storage:**
   - DynamoDB table for storing tasks
 - **Notifications:**
   - Email notifications via Amazon SES when tasks are assigned
-  - Push notifications via Amazon SNS when task status changes
+  - Push notifications via Amazon SNS for status updates and deadline alerts
-- **Scheduled Checks:**
+- **Deadline Tracking:**
-  - Lambda function triggered by EventBridge to check for upcoming deadlines
+  - Lambda function triggered by EventBridge to check for upcoming deadlines and notify relevant users
 - **Infrastructure as Code:**
   - Entire stack defined and deployed using AWS CDK (Python)